shreyaganguly04/Face-Detection/README.md

 <h1>Project Description</h1>

 In this project, I used the OpenCV library and Haar Cascade XML files to create a very basic face and eye detection program.
-This program will give the number of faces and pair of eyes detected along with the image where the faces and eyes are detected.
+I created a function where one will provide the image path as the argument.
+Then, the function will load the image from the given path and then detect the objects (face and eyes) with the help of cascade classifiers.
+Next, it draws a rectangle on each of those objects.
+At last, it prints the number of faces and pair of eyes detected and also displays the image.

 <br>